salchiiisal/auctioneer/README.md

 Sealed-bid second-price auction.
 Bidders submit written bids without knowing the bids of the other people in the auction.
 The highest bidder wins but the price paid is the second-highest bid.

-### Double

-Buyers submit their bids and potential sellers submit their ask prices.
-When a buyer’s price and a seller’s asking price match, and the trade proceeds at that price.

 ## Compilation

 ```